 - The Township, after extensive deliberations and discussions, has concluded that the use of water resources situated within the Township must be considered within the framework of the Township's long-term costs and benefits.
 Further, the Township has concluded that it is desirable to retain and maintain the physical, cultural, and aesthetic characteristics of its inland waterways and its portion of Lake Michigan. - 2.
 Pursuant to its deliberations and discussions, the Township has concluded that a lack of regulation regarding anchoring, the density of docks on and general access to inland waterways and Lake Michigan within or adjacent to the Township has resulted in a Nuisance condition and an impairment of irreplaceable natural resources of the Township.
 Further, the lack of regulation is resulting in the destruction of property values and constitutes a threat to the public health, safety and welfare of all persons utilizing these inland waterways and Lake Michigan and occupying adjacent properties within the Township.
-Consequently, the Township desires to adopt reasonable regulations regarding anchoring, dock density, and general water access to protect the public health, safety, and welfare, as well as the irreplaceable natural resources of the Township. - The Township has further concluded that regulation of anchoring, water access, and dock density will help reduce conflicts that occur between residential single-family use of the waterfront and shared waterfront use. - B. Water Frontage.
-The water frontage of Lake Michigan and all inland waterways in Saugatuck Township, as defined by this ordinance, shall not be manipulated in any manner by excavation, physical alteration, or any other action to increase linear footage of the water frontage of a property.
-This restriction does not prevent cleaning and maintenance of inland waterways and inland lakes and streams in accordance with all applicable county, state, and federal laws.
+Consequently, the Township desires to adopt reasonable regulations regarding anchoring, dock density, and general water access to protect the public health, safety, and welfare, as well as the irreplaceable natural resources of the Township. - 3.
+The Township has further concluded that regulation of anchoring, water access, and dock density will help reduce conflicts that occur between residential single-family use of the waterfront and shared waterfront use. - B. In any zoning district where there is an intent to create a use or lot or parcel (or condominium unit treated as a lot or parcel), easement, private park, or common area for the purpose of providing shared water frontage access, by deed or otherwise, no canal or channel may be excavated for the purpose of increasing water frontage.
+This section shall be interpreted and applied to have the same meaning as section 40-910(h) of the zoning ordinance that proceeded the adoption of this ordinance.
+To the extent a court of competent jurisdiction renders judgment regarding the proper interpretation of former section 40-910(h), Township zoning officials shall implement and apply that interpretation in any future proceedings involving this section. - C. Permit.
+A zoning permit shall be obtained prior to the construction or expansion of the following: - 1.
+Seasonal and permanent boat slips installed for more than 30 days. - 2.
+Seasonal and permanent docks. - 3.
+Water frontage access driveway.